Model and Designation for Experiential Learning

 • A course or co-curricular opportunity that engages students in a clearly defined experiential learning activity and integrating the components of learning outcomes, hands-on experience, and guided reflection as well as at least one from either integrative project, peer collaboration, or professional mentorship.

-• Learning outcomes for students to achieve at least partly through an experiential learning activity framed with performance expectations set at appropriately high levels and supported with frequent and timely constructive feedback.
-(Optional: Student learning outcomes are aligned to the AACU’s Value Rubrics, AEE's Principles of Practice, NACE’s Career Readiness Competencies, and SEE’s Practice Principles.)
+• Learning outcomes for students to achieve at least partly through an experiential learning activity requiring a significant investment of concentrated effort over an extended period of time, framed with performance expectations set at appropriately high levels, and supported with frequent and timely constructive feedback.
+(Optional: SLO's are aligned to the AACU’s Value Rubrics, NACE’s Career Readiness Competencies, and SEE’s Principles of Practice.)

-• Hands-on experience for students to learn by doing through active involvement in applications, contacts, exposures, participations, or strategies within real-world, expert guided, laboratory, role-play, or simulated situations and settings that engage their direct involvement rather than lecture alone.
+• Hands-on experience for students to learn by doing through immersion and direct involvement in applications, contacts, exposures, operations, participations, or other engagement strategies within real-world settings or simulations that occur in the community, workplace, labs, expert-led environments, role-plays, or various other applied contexts and situations, rather than lecture alone.

 • Guided reflection for students to critically reflect as a reasoning process to make meaning of an experience and discover relevance of learning, which works best when it is continuous as a part of structured exercises and prompts that contextualize, challenge, clarify, connect, review, and self-evaluate.